foreverCuSO4/AutoSniffer/README.md

 	- 🧱 Stage 1: only plans folders, then creates folders
 	- 📦 Stage 2: batch classification + move
 - 🖥️ GUI (Flet) with progress + stop
+- 🏷️ Smart Rename
+	- 🔎 AI detects “ambiguous names”
+	- 🧾 For documents, extracts text and generates a `description`, renaming as `description_original`
+	- 🖼️ For images, uses a multimodal (vision) model to describe content (auto-resize >1080p down to within 1920×1080)
 - ↩️ Best-effort Undo last run
 	- 🧾 Uses a journal under `.autosniffer_history/`
 	- 🧷 Conflict-safe renaming on restore